 No, since the educational experience includes relational contacts with your cohort and workgroup, you may not make such substitutions.
 You may attend and participate in other intensives as an alumnus once you have completed 25 coursework credits.

 What happens if I miss an intensive for my cohort?

 Intensives are required and the dates are announced long before you enroll in the program.
 You are required to attend each intensive, and generally, no excused absences are granted.
 Opportunities to take a missed course at a different time are limited by the four-year cycle of a concentration's curriculum, and in many cases, a course may not be available again within the six-year program limit.
 If you should become seriously ill or a member of your immediate household is hospitalized requiring your attention, you may speak to your lead faculty and request approval to do further study to make up for limited contact time lost in the intensive.
 You will be required to fulfill the usual assignments for that module in your cohort, as arranged.
 Your lead faculty may suggest an independent study registration if several days of an intensive are missed.
 Independent study credits are limited in the program.
 Any exceptions to normal cohort attendance, participation, or registration must be advised and approved by the program director.

-Reasons students are dropped from the Doctor of Ministry program include (but are not limited to) missing an intensive, missing assignment due dates for a course module or the project seminar, exceeding the program timelines, voluntary withdrawal, failing to meet academic standards, or inactivity.
+Reasons students are dropped from the Doctor of Ministry program include (but are not limited to):

 Program participants who are not United States citizens or permanent residents must make sure their immigration documents are in order before traveling to the United States each year for intensives.
 Current United States government policy requires a current I-20 document which is issued by Andrews at the student's initiative and must be renewed for each year's trip; and usually, a student visa is also required.
 You cannot be allowed to register for academic credits unless you have the proper documentation.